Ozzie Albies Player Props: Braves vs. Phillies

 - The pitching staff for the Phillies has a collective 9.3 K/9, the sixth-best in the league.

-- The Phillies have a 4.31 team ERA that ranks 17th among all league pitching staffs.
+- The Phillies have the 17th-ranked team ERA among all MLB pitching staffs (4.31).

-- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (75 total, one per game).
+- The Phillies rank 11th in baseball in home runs allowed (77 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his eighth of the season.
-He is 1-2 with a 3.82 ERA and 35 strikeouts in 37 2/3 innings pitched.
+- Nola makes the start for the Phillies, his 16th of the season.
+He is 6-5 with a 4.66 ERA and 93 strikeouts in 94 2/3 innings pitched.

-- In his last appearance on Thursday, the left-hander tossed seven scoreless innings against the Arizona Diamondbacks while surrendering four hits.
+- In his last time out on Thursday, the righty threw 6 2/3 innings against the Arizona Diamondbacks, giving up four earned runs while surrendering six hits.

-- The 27-year-old has an ERA of 3.82, with 8.4 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .264 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.